What Is Duchenne Muscular Dystrophy?

 - Trouble concentrating

 The muscle problems can cause cramps at times, but in general, DMD isn’t painful.
-Your child will still have control of his bladder and bowels.
+Your child will still have control of their bladder and bowels.
 Although some children with the disorder have learning and behavior problems, DMD doesn’t affect your child’s intelligence.

 Getting a Diagnosis